Propaganda in the United States: COVID-19 pandemic

-1776 Commission

-The 1776 Commission was an advisory committee established in September 2020 by President Donald Trump to support what he called "patriotic education".
-The Commission, which included no historians specializing in United States history, released The 1776 Report on January 18, 2021.
-Historians criticized the report as "filled with errors and partisan politics", with some describing it as political propaganda.
+ChinaAngVirus disinformation campaign

+According to a report by Reuters, the United States ran a disinformation campaign in the Philippines, later expanded to Central Asia and the Middle East, from 2020 to 2021.
+It sought to discredit China, in particular its Sinovac vaccine.
+The campaign was overseen by Special Operations Command Pacific as well as the United States Central Command.
+Military personnel at MacDill Air Force Base in Florida operated phony social media accounts, some of which were more than five years old according to Reuters.
+During the COVID-19 pandemic, they disseminated hashtags of #ChinaIsTheVirus and posts claiming that the Sinovac vaccine contained gelatin from pork and therefore was haram or forbidden for purposes of Islamic law.
+US diplomats aware of the campaign were against the idea, but they were overruled by the military, which also asked tech companies not to take down the content after it was discovered by Facebook and Twitter.
+A retrospective review by the DoD subsequently uncovered other social and political messaging that was "many leagues away" from acceptable military objective.
+The primary contractor for the U.S. military on the project was General Dynamics IT, which received $493 million for its role.
+The campaign reportedly aimed to counter "China’s COVID diplomacy."
+A Pentagon spokesperson noted to Reuters that China had started a "disinformation campaign to falsely blame the United States for the spread of COVID-19."

 International

 Through several international broadcasting operations, the US disseminates American cultural information, official positions on international affairs, and daily summaries of international news.
-These operations fall under the International Broadcasting Bureau, the successor of the United States Information Agency, established in 1953.
+These operations fall under the International Broadcasting Bureau, the successor of the United States Information Agency, established in 1953 (which had a 2 billion dollar per year budget).
 IBB's operations include Voice of America, Radio Free Europe/Radio Liberty, Alhurra and other programs.
 They broadcast mainly to countries where the United States finds that information about international events is limited, either due to poor infrastructure or government censorship.
 The Smith-Mundt Act prohibits the Voice of America from disseminating information to US citizens that were produced specifically for a foreign audience.

 During the Cold War, the United States ran covert propaganda campaigns in countries that appeared likely to become Soviet satellites, such as Italy, Afghanistan, and Chile.
 According to the Church Committee report, US agencies ran a "massive propaganda campaign" on Chile, where over 700 news items placed in American and European media resulted from CIA activities in a six-weeks period alone.

 In 2006, The Pentagon announced the creation of a new unit aimed at spreading propaganda about supposedly "inaccurate" stories being spread about the Iraq War.
 These "inaccuracies" have been blamed on the enemy trying to decrease support for the war.
 Donald Rumsfeld has been quoted as saying these stories are something that keeps him up at night.

+United States President Donald Trump described the Voice of America as propaganda while cutting its funding in 2025.